-(a) The services of a pharmacist shall be available at all times.
-However, if around-the-clock operation of the pharmacy is not feasible, the pharmacist shall be available on an on-call basis and an adequate night drug cabinet shall be established.
+(a) The services of a pharmacist shall be available continuously.
+If around-the-clock operation of the pharmacy is not feasible, the pharmacist shall be available on an on-call basis, and an adequate night drug cabinet shall be established.
 The pharmacy itself shall not be designated as the night drug cabinet.

-(b) Hospitals not having a full-time pharmacist, but in which drugs are prepackaged or relabeled or transferred from one container to another, shall obtain a pharmacy permit and have at least a part-time pharmacist designated to perform those functions or to provide personal supervision of those functions.
+(b) A hospital not having a full-time pharmacist, but in which drugs are prepackaged or relabeled or transferred from one (1) container to another, shall obtain a pharmacy permit and have at least a part-time pharmacist designated to perform those functions or to provide personal supervision of those functions.

 (2) Legal requirements.
-The physical facility shall meet state and federal regulations and shall be accessible by key by authorized pharmacy personnel only.
+The physical facility shall meet state and federal regulations and shall be accessible by authorized pharmacy personnel only.

 (3)(a) A currently licensed hospital shall be exempt from the provisions of subsection (2) of this section if it: